vivibui/MIS333K-FinalProject/README.md

 - Before starting making any change on your branch, make sure your branch is up-to-date with the main.
 - Commit your changes regularly to your branch, so your process will be saved.
 - Make sure the coded properties' names and datatype match with the database.
 Double check it by reviewing the Model Class Diagram or logging onto the database.
-- It is best to only create Pull Request when your code has no error (unless you want other teammates to take a look and help you debug).
+- It is best to only create Pull Request when your code has no error and complete (unless you want other teammates to take a look and help you debug).

 ### MODEL CLASS DIAGRAM HAS UPDATED!
 (Last Update: 11/24 @12PM)